LOOKOUT is a group of people who are concerned

 Update

-While the country breathes more freely with the remarkable success in holding the COVID19 virus at bay, and now with the further protection from vaccination, it is sobering to observe that the sexual abuse and assault pandemic is by no means over.
+It is sobering to observe that the sexual abuse and assault pandemic is by no means over.
 It even appears to be getting worse as more egregious incidents make headlines and long-running cases finally make it to court.

 Our task of raising awareness - keeping it a live issue in Healesville - is as important as ever.
 In fact more important, because people are now used to hearing about children being abused, women being assaulted, an epidemic of domestic violence that includes one woman murdered by her partner every week of the year.
 To preserve our sanity we sometimes feel we have to step back, talking about something else while the latest report comes on the news, something we don't want to hear.
 We're sick of it.